cdl-geneseo/geneseo-dictionary/M/Midnight-Grind.md

 # Midnight Grind

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Midnight Grind

 Created by  Unknown User (est1), last modified by  Unknown User (msc5) on Nov 19, 2012

 2006-12-11T10:25:18ZSValentine(obs) n.
 Dining services provided between the hours of 11 p.m. and 1 a.m.
 Monday through Thursday evenings.
 Source: Dictionary of Geneseo English 1998 (Posted by JGoodspeed)As of 2012, 15% knew the word and 15% believed it to be of local origin.(Craft, G-M, 2012)